run2bizdocs/docs-1/en/docs/citsmart-esp-8/4-platform-administration/flow-maintenance/workflow.maintenance.md

     + the rules configured in the flow will have priority over the service request template markings, as this is a complement to the flow;

-    + to use the component  the organization should have the IBM BlueMIX architecture, allowing the access to the Watson API Conversation;
+    + to use the component "Watson Conversation" the organization should have the IBM BlueMIX architecture, allowing the access to the Watson API Conversation;

     + to delete an element that was entered in the flow design, click on it and